infoxchange/pallet/README.md

 released in the environment it's running in.
 It also SHOULD run correctly on top of any of the versions known to be ever released into the environment.

-### Serving requests
+### Serve

-Once an application is successfully deployed, the serve phase can be run.
-The application is expected to serve the incoming HTTP requests for the users at this phase.
-It MAY choose to do additional processing as well.
+Once an application is successfully deployed, it is expected to serve the incoming HTTP requests for the user.
+It MAY also do additional processing as well, such as running periodic tasks.

+The serve phase is run via the `serve` command to the Docker image.

 The application MUST listen for HTTP requests on port 8000 during this phase, and Pallet MUST proxy the requests from the users to the application.
 In case the application is exposed to the users via HTTPS, Pallet MUST still make requests to the application in HTTP.

-The serve phase is run via the `serve` command to the Docker image.

 Pallet MAY run multiple serve phases of the same application version in parallel, once at least one deploy phase of said version completed